adam-cowley/twitch-project/README.md

 ### Nest modules

-Functionality in Nest is grouped into *modules*, the [official documentation uses Cats](https://docs.nestjs.com/modules) as it's example.
+Functionality in Nest is grouped into *modules*, the [official documentation uses Cats](https://docs.nestjs.com/modules) as its example.
 Modules are a way of grouping related functionality together.
 In the Cats example, the module *provides* a CatsService which handles the applications interactions with Cats, and a Cats controller which registers routes which define how the Cats are accessed.

 Module classes are defined by a `@Module` annotation, which in turn defines which child modules are imported into module, any controllers that are defined in the module, and any classes that are exported from the module and made available for dependency injection.